Youth Action for Birds Resources

 Lesson 1: Who are scientists?

-Big Idea: Everyone has scientific skills, and anyone can aspire to be a scientist.
-Youth can build science skills through citizen science.
+Big Idea: Everyone has scientific skills and traits, and we use these skills and traits every day.
+Youth can build science skills through participatory science.

 Activity 2 video alternative: Choose one or two of the “In the Field” videos from these conservation scientist profiles.